CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning supports students in learning mathematics in ways that will be useful to them in their future mathematics classes, in their careers, and in their lives outside of school and work.
+Problem-based learning supports students in learning mathematics in ways that will be useful to them in their future mathematics classes, in their careers, and in their lives outside of school and work.
 When students understand how to solve problems rather than how to correctly select and implement procedures, they develop mathematical authority and thus are more likely to enjoy and see the value in mathematics.

 Why are problem-based tasks important for learning mathematics?